-This enables you to select a method for automatically parsing the compiler output.
+Click on the drop-down arrow and select a method for automatically parsing the compiler output.

 If you select this option, output from the script is logged in the System Output window; Enterprise Architect parses the output according to the syntax you specify.